entelognathus/galeaspid-phylogeny/galeaspid character list.md

 Liu, Y.L., Huang, L.B., Zong, R.W., and Gong, Y.M., 2021.
 The oldest eugaleaspiform (Galeaspida) from the Silurian Fentou Formation (Telychian, Llandovery) of Wuhan, South China. *Journal of Systematic Palaeontology*, 19(4): 253–264.

-Lu, L.W., Pan, J., and Zhao, L.J., 2007.
-New findings of Middle Paleozoic Agnatha and fishes from Kalpin, Xinjiang. *Acta Geoscientica Sinica*, 28(2): 143–147.

 Meng, X.Y., and Gai, Z.K., 2022.
 Falxcornus, a new genus of Tridensaspidae (Galeaspida, stem-Gnathostomata) from the Lower Devonian in Qujing, Yunnan, China. *Historical Biology*, 34(5), 897–906.

-Pan, J., and Wang, S.T., 1978.
-Devonian Agnatha and Pisces of South China.
-In: Symposium on the Devonian System of South China, Institute of Geology and Mineral Resources.
-Beijing: Geological Press, 298–333.

-Pan, J., Wang, S.T., and Liu, Y.P., 1975.
-The Lower Devonian Agnatha and Pisces from South China.
-Professional papers of Stratigraphy and Paleontology (Series 1): 135–169.

-Pan, J., 1992.
-New Galeaspids (Agnatha) from the Silurian and Devonian of China.
-Beijing: Geological Publishing House, 1–77.

-Pan, J., and Chen, L.Z., 1993.
-Geraspididae, a new family of Polybranchiaspidida (Agnatha) from Silurian of Northern Anhui. *Vertebrata PalAsiatica*, 31(3): 225–230.

-Pan, J., and Wang, S.T., 1980.
-New finding of Galeaspiformes in South China. *Acta Palaeontologica Sinica*, 19(1): 1–7.

-Pan, J., and Wang, S.T., 1981.
-New discoveries of polybranchiaspids from Yunnan Province. *Vertebrata PalAsiatica*, 19(2): 113–121.

-Pan, J., and Wang, S.T., 1982.
-A nomenclatural note on Duyunolepis for Duyunaspis Pan et Wang, 1978. *Vertebrata PalAsiatica*, 20(4): 370.

-Pan, J., and Wang, S.T., 1983.
-Xiushuiaspidae, a new family of Polybranchiaspformes from Xiushui of Jiangxi Province. *Acta Palaeontologica Sinica*, 22(5): 505–509.

-Pan, J., and Zeng, X.Y., 1985.
-Dayongaspidae, a new family of Polybranchiaspiformes (Agnatha) from early Silurian of Hunan, China. *Vertebrata PalAsiatica*, 23(3): 207–213.

-Pan, J., Ji, S.A., 1993.
-First discovery of Middle Devonian galeaspids in China. *Vertebrata PalAsiatica*, 31(4): 304–307, 340.

-Ritchie, A., 1967.
-Ateleaspis tessellata Traquair, a non-cornuate cephalaspid from the Upper Silurian of Scotland. *Zoological Journal of the Linnean Society*, 47: 69–81.

 Shan, X.R., Zhu, M., Zhao, W.J., Pan, Z.H., Wang, P.L., and Gai, Z.K., 2020.
 A new genus of sinogaleaspids (Galeaspida, stem-Gnathostomata) from the Silurian Period in Jiangxi, China. *PeerJ*, 8: e9008.